-Are you planning a cruise, but your vacation budget isn’t exactly huge?
+Are you planning a cruise on a budget?
 An interior cabin can be a great way to save money.
 Some cruisers love inside cabins, but others despise them.
-How can you know if an inside stateroom is right for you, if you haven’t tried one before?
+How can you know if an inside stateroom is right for you if you haven’t tried one before?

 What is an interior cabin on a cruise?